slackernetuk/slackbuilds/README.md

-unofficial xfce-git slackbuilds for Slackware current
+xfce-git slackbuilds for Slackware current